garciadelcastillo/gh-sharp/README.md

-# GH-RhinoCommon Dictionary
+# GH#

 This is a placeholder `README` for the GH > RhinoCommon Dictionary project.

 We will update this with documentation, references, links and credits.

-The current temporary repo is https://github.com/garciadelcastillo/gh-rhinocommon-dict, please ping @garciadelcastillo with your Github username to request access to it.
+The current temporary repo is https://github.com/garciadelcastillo/gh-sharp, please ping @garciadelcastillo with your Github username to request access to it.

 ## Resources

-Communication: gsd-tech.slack.com -> #gh-rhinocommon-dictionary
+Communication: gsd-tech.slack.com -> #gh-sharp

 Main Dropbox folder for files and data (while we transition to Github).
 Email @garciadelcastillo with your dbx email to be invited: https://www.dropbox.com/sh/yvl29taguo0d4y8/AADug4Zm2psviZNwrcZm8hMxa?dl=0